 According to the most prominent theory, the Mayans didn’t construct their own calender at all.
 It was given to them as a gift by a time-traveling space alien named Krumlax, who visited the Mayans thousands of years ago and could be seen only by their king K’inich Janaab’ Pakal.
 Among the many inventions and innovations brought to the Mayans from beyond the stars were basketball, the concept of zero, and how to eat Oreo cookies with peanut butter.

-Krumlax gave the Mayans the calender as a parting gift, before he returned to his home world.
-The Mayans, noticing that the calender ended on the ominous date of 12/21/12, asked the kindly sky-man what that meant.
+Krumlax gave the Mayans the calendar as a parting gift, before he returned to his home world.
+The Mayans, noticing that the calendar ended on the ominous date of 12/21/12, asked the kindly sky-man what that meant.
 “It’s the end of the world,” he replied.
-As the Mayans proceeded to freak out, Krumlax calmly told them, “But, seriously, I wouldn’t worry about it, if I were you.”

 If the world does end tomorrow, we had a pretty good run.
 Good, not great.
 Sure, we did a lot of things right: peanut butter cups, wasabi, The Beach Boys.
 And consider our propensity for progress.
 Within sixty years of discovering the secret of flight, we sent a manned space craft from the Earth to the Moon.
 And then we never went back because, unlike we assumed, it wasn’t swarming with extra terrestrial Space Babes who had never before experienced the touch of a man.

 But there are just as many things that the Earth has never and (apparently) will never accomplish, if things go according to plan tomorrow.
 For example:

 - We never produced a really great Looney Tunes movie.

 - Also, we still have tons of war and murder and pestilence and disease.